Disney Pin Trading

 Where do I get pins and how do I start?

 Pins are available and many retail locations throughout the parks, resorts, and Downtown Disney.
 Some guests like to start out with some pins before a trip.
 There are online sources, such as eBay, where pins are available.
+The Disney Store online has a good section on pins as well.
 Sometimes guests purchase multiple pins before traveling and then work on trading at the parks.

 What else do I need?